supahcraig/redpanda_basics/Deploying Red Panda/via deployment-automation.md

 rpk profile edit via-deployment-automation
 ```

-At a minimum, your rpk config needs to look like this:
+At a minimum, your rpk config needs to look like this.
+If TLS is in use, then it will be more complex.

-*work in progress*

 ```
 name: via-deployment-automation